Updated on June 9th, 2025

 According to a 2022 study published in the journal Leukemia & Lymphoma, there is a clear link between the herbicide glyphosate and a higher risk of a type of cancer called non-Hodgkin lymphoma, including a specific form known as hairy cell leukemia.

-Experiments with rats and mice have consistently shown that glyphosate exposure can lead to the development of a variety of tumors—including hemangiosarcomas, kidney tumors and malignant lymphomas—according to a study published in 2020 in the Environmental Health journal
+Experiments with rats and mice have consistently shown that glyphosate exposure can lead to the development of a variety of tumors—including hemangiosarcomas, kidney tumors and malignant lymphomas—according to a study published in 2020 in Environmental Health.

-A notable 2015 study—detailed in comments submitted to the California Environmental Protection Agency (OEHHA)—demonstrated alarming effects at very low exposure levels.
-The study found that exposure to just 0.05 parts per billion (ppb) of glyphosate altered the function of over 4,000 genes (in rats) and led to liver conditions that predispose to cancer in rats, at a glyphosate equivalent dose of only 4 nanograms per kilogram per day.
-Remarkably, the exposure level in this study was about 4000 times lower than the typical levels found in human urine, highlighting significant risks even at minimal exposure levels.
+A notable 2015 study—detailed in comments submitted to California’s Office of Environmental Health Hazard Assessment (OEHHA)—demonstrated alarming effects at very low exposure levels.
+In the study, rats were exposed to just 0.05 parts per billion (ppb) of glyphosate—equivalent to 4 nanograms per kilogram per day, a dose about 4,000 times lower than levels typically found in human urine.

 Glyphosate has significant health concerns as a possible carcinogen.
 The International Agency for Research on Cancer (IARC) classifies it as "probably carcinogenic to humans," linking it to an increased risk of non-Hodgkin lymphoma—as noted above—and multiple myeloma.